dahliaOS/documentation/markdown/articles/os/fimage.md

 ./network-config
 ./fimage-gui 4096
 ```

+See [Explore Fuchsia](https://fuchsia.dev/fuchsia-src/get-started/explore_fuchsia) for tips on what you can do next.
+When you're done, you can clean up via `dm shutdown`.

 ### Recommended Requirements
 * 8GiB of RAM or more
 * an Intel processor produced after 2010 (If you have a dedicated GPU)